JoyalJJose/MusicVisuals/README.md

 #### Scene 1 - Spot dimension;
 - The central element is made up of a 3D sphere whose radius increases/decreases (and is mapped to a range of values) along with the amplitude of the music.
 It is surrounded by a circular waveform made up of a series of lines whose endpoints are calculated using polar coordinates.
 - The floor element is the same system that was used in Scene 3 except this time we use noFill() to make it see-through
-- The black particle noise is created by tiny portal images that are randomly generated and rendered for one frame
+- The black particle noise is created by tiny portal images that are randomly generated and rendered each frame

 ## What I am most proud of in the assignment

 - The media controls and progress bar are not the focus of the project but they were satisfying to implement and use throughout the project.
-They definetly helped me to playtest the visuals more efficiently.
+They definitely helped me to playtest the visuals more efficiently.
 - Learning about and using Boids simulation by Craig Reynolds was very fascinating and mesmerising to watch.
 - Discovering pushMatrix() and popMatrix() to push the current coordinates onto the matrix stack instead of trying to translate back to the centre of the screen was a small epiphany!
 - The combination of the hex rings and comic book motion rays in Scene 3 matched closely my vision for the highly detailed portals from the movie